Code0x58/gitlab-sync/README.md

 [![Build Status](https://travis-ci.org/Code0x58/gitlab-tree.svg?branch=master)](https://travis-ci.org/Code0x58/gitlab-tree)

-## gitlab-tree
+## gitlab-sync
-This provides the gitlab-tree tool which clones GitLab and updates repositories.
+This provides the gitlab-sync tool which clones GitLab and updates repositories.

 ### Config
 You will need to have [SSH access configured for GitLab](https://docs.gitlab.com/ee/ssh/), and